Take a Gorgeous Route 100 Vermont Road Trip (2025 Itinerary)

 Take a side trip to one of Vermont’s first breweries

-After leaving Plymouth, continue north on 100A to the town of Bridgewater Corners, where you’ll find the famous Long Trail Brewing Company.
+After leaving Plymouth, continue north on 100A to Bridgewater Corners, where you’ll find the famous Long Trail Brewing Company.

-This quaint riverside pub and restaurant is the perfect lunch spot, and the view is pretty great too!
-In addition to their popular Long Trail Ale, they make a variety of delicious seasonal craft beers that you won’t find in stores.
+This quaint riverside pub and restaurant is the perfect lunch spot, and the view is great, too!
+In addition to their popular Long Trail Ale, they make a variety of delicious seasonal craft beers you won’t find in stores.

 Moss Glen Falls, Granville, Vermont